 Not all staffing agencies work the same.
 If you’re unsure of the process, ask for clarity.
 This is beneficial for both sides.

 8. Take advantage of additional support.

 Recruiters know what employers are looking for, so they’re going to set you up for success.
 They’re happy to recommend edits to your resume and help support with interview prep.
-Some staffing agencies will also send you skills testing so you can see your aptitude for a variety of skills.
+Some staffing agencies will also send you skills testing so you can see your aptitude on a variety of skills.

 Make sure you’re checking in regularly with your staffing agency.
 Let them know when you’re still available for work.
 Ask if any new positions have come in.
 If anything changes about your expectations or job requirements, let your recruiter know.
 The more they know, the better they can help you.

 10. Be proactive in your own job search.